hq9000/reaper_tools/man/midi_copy_to_channel.md

 ## Installation

-Take the file `js/midi_copy_to_channel` and somehow put it to a directory where your Reaper expects to find all JS plugins.
+Take [this file](https://raw.githubusercontent.com/hq9000/reaper_tools/master/js/midi_copy_to_channels.js) and somehow put it to a directory where your Reaper expects to find all JS plugins.
 Restart Reaper, then insert this plugin as you would insert any other plugin:

 ![image](resources/midi_copy_to_channels_adding.png)